1.3.9 introduced a major bug that causes GPM to stop working in the Admin plugin. However, this has been fixed in version Grav

 Official Grav Testing Team

-If you are interested in joining this team, let me know on our slack chat and i'll add you to our new private testing-team channel.
+If you are interested in joining this team, let me know on our Grav chatroom and i'll add you to our new private testing-team channel.
 In that room, we can discuss the best approach to test development version of Grav to ensure maxiumum backwards-compatibility and to reduce potential issues such as this.

 I will also be adding the new testing-team to the About Grav page to show appreciation for your efforts.